September 10th - 22nd, 2021

 Meet Daniel and Tanya Cox

-2021 South Africa Ultimate Cat Experience Travel Plans
+2021 South Africa Ultimate Cat Experience II Travel Plans

 Arrive in Johannesburg (JNB).
 Airport shuttle provided by the hotel.
 Welcome dinner and drinks this evening.
 Overnight Intercontinental Johannesburg O.R.
 Tambo Airport

 Sunday September 12 – Thursday, September 16, 5 Nights (B, L, D, Bev, Lau)

 After breakfast, depart from Johannesburg and take a private charter flight (55 minutes) to Londolozi Game Reserve.
 Here we’ll be escorted by rangers to the Londolozi Varty Camp where we’ll stay for five nights.
 Luggage will go by road, meaning no weight restrictions for domestic travel.

 Daily, we’ll head out early on safari for the best light.
 Dan will rotate between safari vehicles to help each guest with camera questions and settings.
 Midday, when the light is harsh, we’ll have time for downloading memory cards, workshops, or to relax near the pool.
 There will be a second game drive beginning in the late afternoon until dusk.
 Some nights we’ll stay out late for a “spotlight night safari,” another way to view the wilds of Africa.
 Evening drinks and gourmet dinners.